tanner-johnson2718/PI_JTAG_DBGR/README.md

 # PI JTAG Debugger

 This project started off as turning a RPI into a JTAG debuger / Flasher.
-However as the project progressed we decided to intergate this as the center piece of an electronics work bench.
-The pi will provide the user interface via a desktop environment and the workbench will feature the following:

-* Soldier Station
-* Bench Power Supply
-* RPI w/ mouse, keyboard and monitor interface
-    * USB Osc scope
-    * JTAG interface
-    * UART interface
-    * SPI interface
+However, this pi has turned into the place where compiled images are deployed to target devices (ESP32, another pi sd card, etc), and a debug harness for devices with various intergaces (typ).

 # JTAG